Starting a farm business looks tough, you say? Try starting two. At the same time. In a bad market. Get lessons from someone who survived it.

 But that’s not all – Simon already had a farm feed startup in its infancy.
 We take a look at his experience starting two farm businesses at the same time.

 Starting farm business number one

 Simon was a sharemilker and farm manager when he started his first business, back in 2013.
-It kicked off after he ordered some cattle feed from a farm 15 kilometres away.
-The day it arrived, he discovered his next-door neighbour had just cut some feed for sale too.
+It kicked off after he ordered some cattle feed from a farm 10 miles away.
+The day it arrived, he discovered his next-door neighbor had just cut some feed for sale too.

 After asking what they wanted for it, he found he could’ve saved $10,000 by buying from them.
 Unfortunately there was no way he could've known they had feed for sale because there wasn't a common marketplace.
 Farmers mostly found feed by searching newspaper ads or calling contractors.